Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 Bell’s dynamic is accelerating today in the 21st century with the bombardment of various emerging technologies, including IoT, AI, big data, and elastic cloud computing.
 It is changing the landscape of digital commerce, customer engagement, and marketing in such a way that it impacts every area of your business.

 Just go through the S&P 500.

-No doubt, technology has played a vital role in driving this shift.
+No doubt, technology has played a vital role in driving this shift — it’s the core element in our digital transformation definition.
 However, companies that want to succeed must understand how to merge technology with a robust digital transformation strategy to reap the following benefits:

 - Increased efficiency

 - Improved customer experience

 - Increased agility and innovation

 - Improved digital competition